hodgestar/qutip-asqsqis-2022/_sources/tutorials/01-qutip-qip-i.md

 - Displaying a gate should print a nice circuit diagram in your notebook
 - When you get stuck try `qip_circuit.QubitCircuit?` in a new notebook cell -- this will show the documentation!
 - The `?` also works for any other class, object or method.
+- Once you've built the circuit, call `.run(...)` to try it out on the two basis states.

 ```{code-cell} ipython3
 :tags: [hide-cell]